 Talk with your provider about breathing machines and end-of-life care as the disease progresses.

 With COPD, you may have other health problems such as:

-Go to the emergency room or call the local emergency number (such as 911) if you have a rapid increase in shortness of breath.
+Go to the emergency room or call 911 or the local emergency number if you have a rapid increase in shortness of breath.